Interview with Reginald Tween

 Description

 Reginald joined the Royal Air Force in 1943, becoming a flight engineer with 415 Squadron, Bomber Command.
-He tells of his love of making and flying model airplanes, and that although he wanted to be a pilot, his love of anything mechanical, made him an easy choice for a flight engineer.
+He tells of his love of making and flying model airplanes and that, although he wanted to be a pilot, his love of anything mechanical made him an easy choice for a flight engineer.
 Reginald tells of joining the Air Training Corps, watching the V-2 rockets coming over his home in Tilbury and their effects.
-His first operation was on 3rd August and it was to target the V-1 sites near the Pas de Calais, and he had operations to Stettin and Duisburg.
+His first operation was on 3 August, and it was to target the V-1 sites near the Pas de Calais; he also had operations to Stettin and Duisburg.
 He tells of two Lancasters that were shot down.
 Reginald flew 28 operations with Bomber Command (145 hours in daylight operations and 66 hours during night operations).

 Creator